isazobu/jaliriDEV/README.md

 [TOC]

 ## Introduction
-This repository is the code representation for Jaliri App Backend
+This repository is the code representation for Jaliri App Backhand

 ## Run